vkvats/GC-MVSNet-PlusPlus/README.md

 ![](assets/overview.png)

 ## Abstract
+Traditional multi-view stereo (MVS) methods primarily depend on photometric and geometric consistency constraints.
+In contrast, modern learning-based algorithms often rely on the plane sweep algorithm to infer 3D geometry, applying explicit geometric consistency (GC) checks only as a post-processing step, with no impact on the learning process itself.
+In this work, we introduce GC-MVSNet++, a novel approach that actively enforces geometric consistency of reference view depth maps across multiple source views (multi-view) and at various scales (multi-scale) during the learning phase (see Fig. 1 above).
+This integrated GC check significantly accelerates the learning process by directly penalizing geometrically inconsistent pixels, effectively halving the number of training iterations compared to other MVS methods.
+Furthermore, we introduce a densely connected cost regularization network with two distinct block designs—simple and feature-dense—optimized to harness dense feature connections for enhanced regularization.
+Extensive experiments demonstrate
-Traditional multi-view stereo (MVS) methods rely heavily on photometric and geometric consistency constraints, but newer machine learning-based MVS methods check geometric consistency across multiple source views only as a post-processing step.
-In this paper, we present a novel approach that explicitly encourages geometric consistency of reference view depth maps across multiple source views at different scales during learning (see Fig. 1).
-We find that adding this geometric consistency loss significantly accelerates learning by explicitly penalizing geometrically inconsistent pixels, reducing the training iteration requirements to nearly half that of other MVS methods.
-Our extensive experiments show that our approach achieves a new state-of-the-art on the DTU and BlendedMVS datasets, and competitive results on the Tanks and Temples benchmark.
-To the best of our knowledge, GC-MVSNet is the first attempt to enforce multi-view, multi-scale geometric consistency during learning.
+that our approach achieves a new state-of-the-art on the DTU and BlendedMVS datasets secure second place on the Tanks and Temples benchmark.
+To our knowledge, GC-MVSNet++ is the first method to enforce multi-view, multi-scale geometric consistency during learning.

 ## GC-MVSNet++ Architecture